canjs/canjs/docs/can-guides/experiment/debugging/debugging.md

 @body

-CanJS has many utilities that help you understand how your application behaves and discover common problems.
+CanJS has many utilities that help you understand how an application behaves and discover common problems.
 This guide is a central list for those utilities.
 It introduces those utilities and highlights when they are useful.